Resources & Responsibilities for Program & Activity Directors

 We have developed a checklist to assist you in completing all legal and College requirements.

 Managers and directors involved in theater and stage productions should also review child safety in the Theater Department.

 Program & Activity Registration

 The first step for Program or Activity Directors is to begin the registration process by completing a personal registration form.
 The default access is "Assistant".
-When you have completed your personal registration, request "Manager" access from Five College Compliance & Risk Management by emailing your request to email@example.com.
+When you have completed your personal registration, request "Manager" access from Five College Office of Risk Management by emailing your request to email@example.com.

 Once granted Manager access, the Director must register their program or activity on the Child Safety Certification Website.
 All programs, events, and activities involving minors must be registered, regardless of whether or not individual staff members might have unsupervised access to a minor during the course of the activity.

 You will need to provide activity-specific information which will include, among other things:

 - Program/Activity Name

 - Email addresses of faculty, staff, employees, students, and other individuals working or volunteering in the program/activity - or you may simply instruct these individuals to select your program when completing their own certification.